Natural Tick Repellent For Humans – Repel Ticks Naturally

 Natural Tick Repellent For Humans

-There are many natural tick repellents, from coconut oil, black seed oil, brewer’s yeast, garlic extract, vitamin B, tea tree oil, to amber stone necklaces, herbs, and homeopathic remedies, the list is endless.
-But how good are these products to ward off nasty parasites?
+There are many natural tick repellants, from coconut oil, tea tree oil, black cumin oil to amber stone, herbs, and homeopathic remedies …, the list is endless.

-The effectiveness of coconut oil, garlic oil, black cumin oil, brewer’s yeast, and or essential oils as tick repellents is well discussed.
-There are just as many skeptics as there are people that are convinced of their effectiveness.
+Scientific studies on natural tick repellent for humans are rare.
+However, the effectiveness of coconut oil, garlic oil, black cumin oil, brewer’s yeast, and other essential oils as tick repellents is well discussed and many people swear by their effectiveness.

 Essential Oils Against Ticks